 - 3. The inclusion of more than one (1) insured shall not operate to impair the rights of one (1) insured against another insured, and the coverage afforded shall apply as though separate policies had been issued to each insured, but the inclusion of more than one (1) insured shall not operate to increase the limits of the insurer's liability. - 4.
 For claims related to this Agreement, CONTRACTOR's insurance is the primary coverage to COUNTY, and any insurance or self-insurance programs maintained thereby are excess to CONTRACTOR's insurance and will not be used to contribute therewith. - 5.
-Any failure to comply with the provisions of this Agreement shall not affect coverage provided to COUNTY or its agents, officers, officials, employees and volunteers. - 6.
+Any failure to comply with the terms and conditions of this Agreement shall not affect the coverage provided to COUNTY or its agents, officers, officials, employees and volunteers. - 6.
 CONTRACTOR shall furnish COUNTY with certificates and original endorsements effecting the required coverage prior to execution of this Agreement.
-The endorsements shall be on forms approved by the Humboldt County Risk Manager or County Counsel.
+The endorsements shall be on forms approved by the Humboldt County Risk Manager.
 Any deductible or self-insured retention over One Hundred Thousand Dollars (\$100,000.00) shall be disclosed to, and approved by, COUNTY.
-If CONTRACTOR does not keep all required policies in full force and effect, COUNTY may, in addition to other available remedies under this Agreement, take out the necessary insurance, and CONTRACTOR agrees to pay the cost thereof.
-COUNTY is also hereby authorized with the discretion to deduct the cost of said insurance from the monies owed to CONTRACTOR under this Agreement. - 7.
+If CONTRACTOR does not keep all required policies in full force and effect, COUNTY may, in addition to any other available remedies, take out the necessary insurance and deduct the cost of said insurance from the monies owed to CONTRACTOR under this Agreement. - 7.
 COUNTY is to be notified immediately if twenty-five percent (25%) or more of any required insurance aggregate limit is encumbered, and CONTRACTOR shall be required to purchase additional coverage to meet the above-referenced aggregate limits. - C. Insurance Notices.
-Any and all insurance notices required to be given pursuant to the terms of this Agreement shall be sent to the addresses set forth below in accordance with the notice provisions described herein. - COUNTY: County of Humboldt Attention: Risk Management 825 Fifth Street, Room 131 Eureka, California 95501 - CONTRACTOR: Humboldt State University Sponsored Programs Foundation Attention: Ravin Craig, Coordinator Oh SNAP Food Pantry 1 Harpst St. Arcata, California 95521
+Any and all insurance notices required hereunder shall be sent to the addresses set forth below in accordance with the notice requirements contained herein.

+COUNTY: County of Humboldt Attention: Risk Management 825 Fifth Street, Room 131 Eureka, California 95501 CONTRACTOR: Humboldt State University Sponsored Programs Foundation Attention: Ravin Craig, Oh SNAP Coordinator 1 Harpst Street Arcata, California 95521